thepaqui/thepaqui/README.md

 Hello!
 I am Théo, a 21 year-old French computer science student.
 I've been a student at 42 Nice since November 7th 2022.
-I'm currently deepening my understanding of C++ and learning the basics of OpenGL.
+I'm currently practicing my C++ and learning OpenGL.

 I'm interested in art, music and video games.
 I aspire to work in video game design and development one day.